-Our “Evening With” events are exclusive debates with an expert on a given topic.
-The audience is limited to ensure intimacy, intensity and depth of the conversation, so do not wait when tickets are issued!
+Our “In Conversation With” events are exclusive debates with two experts on a given topic.
 Purchase tickets here.

 We may be witnessing the birth of a new nation tied together by bonds forged in the fire of armed resistance to foreign aggression.
 The importance of borders, long derided as an old-fashioned remnant of bygone ideologies, has reasserted itself.
 A spring offensive is on the horizon.
 The subject of the war in Ukraine is momentous, a highly interesting topic full of contentious points to discuss.

 Some believe Putin alone is to blame for the invasion of Ukraine.
 Others see a complex series of events stretching all the way back to 2014.
 Not all outside observers have rushed to support the cause of Ukraine’s struggle.
 They would argue that conflicts between nations rarely boil down to a showdown of good vs. evil.

 The old antagonism between East and West seems to have been resuscitated.
 NATO has incorporated ever more countries lying to the East, approaching Russia’s borders.
 Both sides claim they feel and fear the other’s menacing presence.

 The West is sending arms, equipment, munitions, and money Ukraine’s way, in the hopes of giving it the edge it needs to hold Russia at bay and repel its intrusion.
 This has been criticized variously as a waste of money, resources, and Ukrainian lives.
 Certain commentators allege that Ukrainians are being sacrificed in a proxy war fought between Russia and NATO, that the entire conflict is shaping up to be another one of those interminable affairs designed to enrich the so-called military-industrial complex.